enamhasan/Django-React-Starter-Project/README.md

 # Django-React-Starter-Project
-Setup Ready Django React Project.
-Quick Setup for Django, Django REST Framework and React
+A starter project for building websites with Django 🐍 and React ⚛️ Setup Ready project for Django, Django REST Framework and React